 Watch out for the buses – it’s really not nice meeting these on the hairpins.
-There’s a one-way system for them in place (down for late morning then gets reversed early afternoon) and we recommend you aim to get here for around midday to avoid playing constant chicken with them.
+There’s a one-way system for them in place (so they only go down in the late morning, then it gets reversed for early afternoon) and we recommend you aim to get here for around midday to avoid playing constant chicken with them.

 Andratx to Pollenca